 No, we’ve welcomed all types of groups over the years!
 Community choirs, concert bands, bell ringers, ukulele bands, a reggae orchestra and many more have all taken part.

 The Adopt a Composer project matches leisure-time choirs, bands, orchestras and ensembles with a composer for a year, with each pair working collaboratively to create a unique new work.
-Scroll down to find out more and fill in the application form below.

 What are the benefits for our group?